 Trade Forex Trading

-FX Leverage & Margin Example - Leverage & Margin for Mini Account Explained
+Forex Leverage & Margin Trading Example - Forex Leverage & Margin for Mini Account Explained

-Margin required : It's amount of money your broker requires from you as a trader to open a trade.
-It is conveyed in percentages.
+Margin required : It's amount of money your Forex broker requires from you to open a position.
+It is expressed in percents.

-Equity : It's total amount of capital you've in your trading account.
+Equity : It's total amount of capital you've in your account.

-Used margin : amount of money in your account which has already been used up when buying a currency lot, this contract is one that is illustrated and displayed in open trade positions.
-You can not use this amount of money after registering and opening a trade order transaction because you have already used it and it's not available to you.
+Used margin : amount of money in your trading account which has already been used up when buying a currency contract, this contract is one that is displayed in open positions.
+As a trader you can't use this amount of money after opening a trade order transaction because you have already used it and it is not available to you.

-In other terms, because your broker has opened up a position for you using capital you have borrowed, you must preserve this usable margin for your account as a collateral so as to allow you the trader to continue using this leverage that the broker has given to you.
+In other words, because your broker has opened up a position for you using capital you have borrowed, you must maintain this usable margin for your trading account as a security to allow you to continue using this leverage he has given you.

-Free margin : amount in your account that you as a trader can use to open new positions.
-This is amount of money in your trading account that hasn't yet been leveraged because you have not yet opened a trade transaction with this money - this money also is very important for you as a investor and trader because it facilitates you to continue holding your open positions as will be explained below.
+Free margin : amount in your account that you can use to open new trade positions.
+This is amount of money in your account that has not yet been leveraged because you have not yet opened a transaction with this money - this money also is very important for you as a investor because it enables you to continue holding your open trades as will be explained below.

-However, if you over use leverage, this free margin will drop below a certain % at which your broker will have to stop out all of your transactions automatically/mechanically, leaving you with a big loss.
-Broker at this point closes out all your trade because if your transactions were to be left open they would lose the money you have borrowed from them.
+However, if you over use leverage, this free margin will drop below a certain percent at which your broker will have to close all your positions automatically, leaving you with a big loss.
+Broker at this point closes all your position because if your positions are left open they would lose the money you have borrowed from them.

-This is why you should always make sure you've got a lot of free margin.
-In order to do this as a trader never trade more than 5 percent of your account, in fact 2 percent is recommended.
+This is why you should always make sure you've a lot of free margin.
+To do this never trade more than 5 percent of your forex account, in fact 2 percent is recommended.

-Difference Between Leverage Set by the Broker & Used Leverage
+Difference Between FX Trading Leverage Set by the Forex Broker and Used Forex Leverage

-If the set leverage is 100: 1, it means that you as a trader can borrow upto $100 for every 1 dollar that you have in your account but you do not have to borrow all the $100 for every $1 you've, but you as a trader can decide to borrow 50:1 or 20:1.
-In this case even though the leverage option set 100:1 your used leverage will be the 50:1 or 20:1 which you have borrowed to make a trade position.
+If the set leverage is 100: 1, it means that you can borrow up to 100 dollars for every dollar which you have in your forex account but you don't have to borrow all the 100 dollars for every dollar you've, but you can decide to borrow 50:1 or 20:1.
+In this case even though the leverage option set 100:1 your used leverage will be the 50:1 or 20:1 that you have borrowed to make a trade.

 Example: